Altena, North Brabant: History and religion

 Altena is the southernmost part of the Dutch Water Line, an obsolete defensive line, which contains several fortresses in this municipality like Fort Steurgat, Fort aan de Uppelse Dijk, and Fort Giessen, and with Woudrichem as a fortified city.

 Contrary to most other North Brabant municipalities, Protestantism is dominant in the Altena municipality, especially the Reformed branch.
 Church attendance is high, and Christian-oriented political parties receive many votes.

 Politics

-After the 2022 municipal elections, the municipal council consisted of:
+After the 2026 elections, the municipal council consisted of: